littlezaide/haggadah/haggadah.md

 Who knows Nine?

-I know Nine: Nine Festivals *; Eight Lights of

-[paragraph continues] Ḥanukkah; Seven Days of the Week; Six Days of Creation; Five Books of Moses; Four Mothers of Israel; Three Patriarchs; Two Tables of the Covenant; One God of the World.
+I know Nine: Nine Festivals *; Eight Lights of Ḥanukkah; Seven Days of the Week; Six Days of Creation; Five Books of Moses; Four Mothers of Israel; Three Patriarchs; Two Tables of the Covenant; One God of the World.

 Who knows Ten?